RlabsLLC/EchOS/README.md

 6. <!ECHOS html> tag - Opens windows without requesting.
 Perfect for pop-up windows and startup apps.

 ### Changes
-- WebV2.8x Update to run the new features (WebV2.8x0.3)
+- WebV2.8x Update to run the new features (WebV2.8x0.4)
 - Additional changes to the SB3_UNIX kernel
 - Other changes

+##For the Devs
+EchOS_Canary Has been opened in a new repository

 ---